Cycling UK's Cycling Statistics

 Source: Road Traffic Great Britain (TRA 0402)

-Note: the above table reflects cycling on roads only, i.e. not off-road on bridleways or byways etc.
+Note: the above table reflects cycling on roads only, not off-road on bridleways or byways etc.

 |* Sample sizes for the Isles of Scilly are very small and caution is needed when interpreting these results|

-People in Edinburgh and Highland were more likely to cycle to work usually/regularly than in any other authority.
-The average for Scotland was 4.9%.
-(ACMRScot).
-The top five are:
+People in Edinburgh and Highland were more likely to cycle to work usually/regularly than in any other authority in both 2017 and 2018.
+(ACMRScot 2019 & 2020).

 |Scotland, 2017: proportion of people cycling to work at least regularly: top five local authorities|